danwing/cidfi/draft-wing-cidfi.md

 connection or a DTLS connection {{DTLS-CID}} from the network to the server and the server to the network.
 The information exchanged allows the server to know about network conditions and allows the server to signal packet importance.
-The system also functions when the server lacks CIDFI support, but at lower fidelity.
+When the server lacks CIDFI support the host-to-network and network-to-host signaling can operate and improve user experience but operates without per-packet prioritization.

 {{fig-arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and